The Fed’s Open Markets Committee met last week and left policy unchanged – at least for the moment.

 Central bankers are likely getting nervous, however.
-Treasury yields are surging, and it is only a matter of time before stimulus addicted markets throw another tantrum.
+Treasury yields are surging, and it is only a matter of time before stimulus-addicted markets throw another tantrum.

-In fact, the S&P 500 index fell after Wednesday’s announcement and each of the following two days.
+The S&P 500 index fell after Wednesday’s announcement and each of the following two days.

 Rising yields are also creating headwinds for precious metals, at least in the futures markets.
 Prices are having trouble getting anything going to the upside in recent weeks.

 But, they aren’t falling either.
 That’s saying something.

 The US dollar index has been getting stronger in addition to rising rates.
 Those two things usually represent a double whammy for gold and silver prices.
 Perhaps the Wall Street creatures running the machine trading no longer find that any reason is a good reason to sell the metal.

 Now certainly seems like a good time for naked short sellers to think twice before shorting more metal.
 For starters, there are many longs standing for delivery of the metal.
 A short squeeze isn’t off the table – especially in silver.

 Rising yields are telegraphing higher inflation.
 So are rising commodity prices.
 And Congress has now jumped on the stimulus bandwagon with the Fed.
 It’s not a good time to be shorting the “go-to” inflation hedges, such as gold and silver.